xverizex/xverizex/README.md

 * radare2 book: 40%
 * software architecture with c++: 30%

-I know assembly and can to reverse a program.
+I know assembly and can to reverse programs.